 b.
 Roasting and making two separate masala powders

 e.
 Tempering with ghee

 - Sometimes I add spinach to make the sambar rice more nutritional.

 - If you want the rice to be whole, then do not overcook the rice.

 - The ratio of rice to lentil can be 2:1.
-I have even used equal proportions and work well.
+I have even used equal proportions and it works pretty well.
 So, you can use anywhere between 2:1 to equal proportions.

-- Add required amount of water and according to the consistency you want.
-The texture should be smooth and like porridge.
+- Add required amount of water according to the consistency you want.
+The texture should be smooth like porridge.

-- If the tamarind you use is quite dark then add a little bit more of turmeric powder to get the right colour.
+- If the tamarind you use is dark, then add a little bit more of turmeric powder to get the right colour.

 - If you want, you can avoid the additional Dry Masala (2).

 - Use ponni rice or sona masoori rice or parboiled rice.
 Do not use basmati rice.